maskedcoder/CartoonJS/README.markdown

 #### Controls Methods

-##### Controls(animation, element) -> new Controls object
+##### Controls(animation) -> new Controls object

 Creates the Controls object, which will control the Animation `animation`.
-The DOM elements that make up the interface will be placed inside the element given.
+The DOM elements that make up the interface will be placed inside the element with the id 'animation-controls-container' (for styling purposes).

 - `animation` : The Animation object that the user will control
-- `element` : The HTML element, or the id that corresponds to such an element, which the interface will be placed inside

 ##### Controls.step(time, total) -> null